Who is Jacob Hollister? Seahawks’ unlikely hero makes name known with winning catch in OT

-While his teammates dressed quickly and exited the Seahawks locker room as joyous victors, Jacob Hollister, the unexpected and largely unknown hero of Sunday’s 40-34 overtime victory over the Buccaneers, was still in most of his uniform, including this white Nike cleats taped to his socks.
+While his teammates dressed quickly and exited the Seahawks’ locker room as joyous victors, Jacob Hollister, the unexpected and largely unknown hero of Sunday’s 40-34 overtime victory over the Buccaneers, was still in most of his uniform, including white Nike cleats taped to his socks.

 When you make the winning 10-yard touchdown catch to end the game, a few postgame media responsibilities are required of you.